 One would not believe that a short fifteen minute journey from the heart of Paris could transport you to a relic of a bygone age – the charming Spa town of Enghien-Les-Bains offers all that you would expect to find in a turn of the century thermal spa.
 The Casino, recently party to a programme of modernisation, has been a feature since it was constructed in 1908 and is the most popular Casino in France and notably the closest to Paris (indeed, the only Casino to be found in Paris/Ile de France).
 French Roulette, English Roulette, Blackjack, Stud Poker, Chemin de Fer, the choice is considerable and there are, of course, the slot machines on the top floor.
 Dress is formal – jacket and tie for men and no jeans.
 It is worth noting that admission is only upon production of a passport and for over 18 year olds.

-Hotels in Enghien-Les-Bains
+Book a Hotel in Enghien-Les-Bains

 The Eurostar arrives at the Gard du Nord and conveniently, it is from this very same station that the line runs to Enghien.
 The arrival of the railway in 1846 heralded the beginning of a love affair that Parisians have had with the town ever since.
 The town centre boasts over 350 different shops and boutiques with a wide selection of products and famous names.
 The windows change with the seasons reflecting the new shades and fashions and every Tuesday, Thursday and Saturday the market displays the best specialities and products of the region in a colourful array.